-South Bucks has nearly 750 Listed Buildings.
-The list is held by English Heritage, so you can search there for the detail of the Listing.
-You are also advised to also check with the Council at email@example.com or 01895 837210/7342.
+This area has nearly 750 Listed Buildings.
+The list is held by Historic England, so you can search there for the detail of the Listing.
+If you would like us to check for you, please use our pre-application advice service.

 Works to Listed Buildings